 The vision is blurred if there is a gas bubble in the eye, rather like having your eyes open under water.
 As the gas bubble gets smaller patients notice it’s edge as wobbly line in the upper field of vision.
 This will then drop across the field of vision, the bubble then being seen as a round blob before it disappears.

 Why do I have to posture with a gas bubble?

 The gas bubble, by it’s buoyancy, is used to seal the retinal break while the laser treatment or cryotherapy forms a scar, which takes about 5-7 days.
 To make sure that the bubble is pressing on the retinal tear, you will be asked to position your head so that the tear is uppermost.
 The best position to treat your detachment will be discussed with you after surgery.
 You do not need to be in position continuously: we recommend 45 minutes in the hour, day and night for 7 days.

 Will my vision get back to normal?

 It is important to appreciate that there are 2 parts to vision: central (reading) and peripheral vision.
 Peripheral vision tends to return to normal after successful retinal detachment surgery.
-Central vision returns depends on whether or not the central part of the retina, the macula, was detached prior to surgery (a “macular –off” detachment), and period of time.
-If the macula was attached prior to surgery (a “macular-on” detachment) the outlook is very good and central vision should return to normal.
-If the macula was detached for more than a few days prior to surgery then it is unlikely that it will entirely return to normal.
+Central vision returns depends on whether the central part of the retina, the macula, was detached prior to surgery (a “macular –off” detachment), and how long it has detached for.
+If the macula was attached prior to surgery (a “macular-on” detachment) the outlook is very good and central vision may return to normal.
+If the macula was detached for more than a few days prior to surgery, then it is unlikely that it will entirely return to normal.
 The longer the macula is detached prior to surgery then less visual improvement can be expected after surgery.
-Therefore it is important to have a retinal detachment treated as soon as possible, before the macula detaches.
+Therefore, it is important to have a retinal detachment treated as soon as possible before the macula detaches.

 How will I feel after retinal detachment surgery?